Battlefield Tours

 In this full day tour, we will look at how the Americans were involved in Operation Market Garden and we will be covering locations from both the 82nd and the 101st Airborne Division.

-This tour will start at the bridge in Son where we will discuss the attempt to capture it and the subsequent German attack and attempt to destroy it.
-Our next stop will be the windmill at Eerde where we discuss the battles that took place in and around the village as well as in the legendary sand dunes.
+This tour will start at the dropzone in Son, where we will talk about the landings.
+Then we move to nearby Son bridge where we will discuss the attempts to capture it and the subsequent German attack and attempt to destroy it.

 Tour itinerary